 Foxes do not sweat in the conventional sense – they have sweat glands (called apocrine glands) associated with their hair follicles, but they do not excrete water in a bid to cool the body (it has been suggested the glands instead play a scenting role).
 Consequently, the shortest fur covers the face (muzzle, around eyes and on top of head), ears, lower legs and paws (altogether about 30% of the animal’s surface area); most heat is lost in these areas, helping the animal to cool down.
 When viewed through a thermal imaging device (i.e. a special camera that registers heat output rather than light) it can be seen that foxes also lose heat from their shoulders and along their back and shoulders.
 Little heat is lost from the neck and flanks and virtually none from the brush.

-A very common feature among all colour morphs of foxes is a white—occasionally black or grey—tip (or ‘tag’) to the tail.
-This tip is noticeable on the cub’s tail even before it is born (by around 46 days into gestation) and, in adult British foxes, covers up to about 10cm (4 in.) of the tail.
+A very common feature among all colour morphs of foxes is a white tip (or ‘tag’) to the tail that is noticeable on a cub’s tail, even before it is born (by around 46 days into gestation) and, in adult British foxes, covers up to about 10cm (4 in.) of the brush.
 The tail tip is often larger in North American foxes and, both there and in Europe, northern animals tend to have longer white tips than southern animals.
 In An Irish Beast Book, James Fairley commented that:

 “The brush [tail] always has a white tip, or at least it had on the thousand or so foxes I looked at.
 But sometimes this 'tag' is minute.”